-- 24.2.2 which, if any, of: - (a) the Exclusive Assets that are not Transferable Assets; and - (b) the Non-Exclusive Assets. - the Buyer and/or the Replacement Supplier requires the continued use of; and - 24.2.3 which, if any, of Transferable Contracts the Buyer requires to be assigned or novated to the Buyer and/or the Replacement Supplier (the "Transferring Contracts"), in order for the Buyer and/or its Replacement Supplier to provide the Deliverables from the expiry of the Termination Assistance Period.
+24.2.2 which, if any, of:

+- (a) the Exclusive Assets that are not Transferable Assets; and - (b) the Non-Exclusive Assets, the Buyer and/or the Replacement Supplier requires the continued use of; and in order for the Buyer and/or its Replacement Supplier to provide the Deliverables from the expiry of the Termination Assistance Period.
 The Supplier shall provide all reasonable assistance required by the Buyer and/or its Replacement Supplier to enable it to determine which Transferable Assets and Transferable Contracts are required to provide the Deliverables or the Replacement Goods and/or Replacement Services.